Putting in a ventilation system to your home can keep indoor air from turning stagnant and manage humidity levels.

 If your family has problems that intensify at home and go away when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re anxious about your health.

-- Lingering cold or flu symptoms.
+- Ongoing cold or flu symptoms.
 A sore throat or runny nose that never goes away could be related to air quality.
 This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by becoming dry, itchy or watery.